da21510/gpupassthrough_script/README.md

 2.required modules
 3.blacklist GPU original drivers

-setup-vfio will detect all NVIDIA GPU and make them use vfio driver
+setup-vfio will detect all GPU and make them use vfio driver